Oos, Baden-Württemberg: History

 In 1910, Oos was brought into the spotlight when Germany's first passenger airship hangar was opened on the new local airfield.
 The hangar and its assets were auctioned off for 295.000 Deutsche Mark following the Treaty of Versailles; some parts are still used in an industrial sawmill in Auggen today.
 On 30 December 1944 one third of the buildings of Oos (i.e. about 300 houses) was destroyed or heavily damaged by bombs and Saint Dionysius Church was severely damaged as well.
 On 2 January 1945 another air raid caused extensive damage to the railway station of Oos and to various barracks nearby.

-FollowingWorld War II, the Baden-Oos airfield has become popular with gliders.
+Following World War II, the Baden-Oos airfield has become popular with gliders.
 After the opening of the Karlsruhe/Baden-Baden Airport in 1997, it was repurposed as an airport for the local aviation clubs.
 Large parts of the resulting free space were turned into commercial and industrial zones, increasing Oos' relevance as an industrial location.

 Businesses located in Oos include Grenke AG, Eaton Germany GmbH, producer of alternative medicines Heel and cosmetics producer Sans Souci.

 The "Europäische Medien- und Event-Akademie" (EurAka) is located in the Cité district, which was formerly inhabited by members of the French occupying forces and their families.
 In November 2006, the shopping mall "Shopping Cité" was opened along with a new local government building containing agencies for family, social work, youth and employment.
 In 2015, a Multiplex cinema was opened in the district.

 Baden-Oos is home to the multiple German champion and cup winning chess club OSG Baden-Baden.